Tourmaline (activist): Activism

 Tourmaline has worked at various organizations dealing with transgender activism, economic justice, and prison abolition.
 She served as the Membership Coordinator for Queers for Economic Justice.
 At the Sylvia Rivera Law Project, she served as the Director of Membership.
 She has been a featured speaker about transgender issues at GLAAD.

 Along with Critical Resistance, Tourmaline organized a campaign with low income LGBTGNC that prevented the NYC Department of Corrections from building a $375 million jail in the Bronx.
 Tourmaline has done prison abolition work through a video series, titled No One is Disposable: Everyday Practices of Prison Abolition, with Dean Spade.

 Tourmaline has also performed work as a community historian for drag queens and transgender individuals around the Stonewall Inn rebellion, observing how archives and repositories rarely prioritize saving transgender artist materials.
 Instead, Tourmaline has stated that these materials are typically "accidentally archived."
 Tourmaline has combated this with contemporary trans focused projects, including Tumblr blogs, such as The Spirit Was..., and podcasts.

 Tourmaline was featured in Brave Spaces: Perspectives on Faith and LGBT Justice (2015), which was produced by Marc Smolowitz and screened as a Human Rights Campaign event.

-In January 2016, Tourmaline publicly supported a protest of the A Wider Bridge reception at the National LGBTQ Task Force's Creating Change conference in Chicago, which was intended to honor the leaders of Jerusalem Open House, the Israeli LGBTQ center.
-The protest, which turned violent, was characterized as anti-Semitic by opponents, while the organizer stated that it was preceded by a "queer, anti-Zionist Shabbat service" and was co-organized by the group Jewish Voice for Peace.
+In 2017, she edited the book Trap Door: Trans Cultural Production and the Politics of Visibility, with co-editors Eric A. Stanley and Johanna Burton.
+The book is part of a series called Critical Anthologies in Art and Culture by MIT Press.

+In 2013, Tourmaline was awarded the BCRW Activist Fellowship for her work at the intersections of trans justice and prison abolition, and to support her work to document and elevate the histories and legacies of trans women of color.
+She also served as the 2016–2018 Activist-in-Residence at Barnard Center for Research on Women.

+On May 20, 2025, Tourmaline's book, Marsha: The Joy and Defiance of Marsha P. Johnson, the first comprehensive biography of the black trans pioneer, was released.